EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 Watch the full segment here

-Inbound Integration: From Modern Application to Mainframe
+Inbound Integration: Connecting Modern Applications to Core Systems

 Inbound integration refers to external applications initiating communication with mainframe systems.
 In this model, the request originates from a modern interface—such as a mobile app, web application, or enterprise platform—and is routed through the Fabric runtime.